SergioCoboLopez/BMS_approximator/bin/experiments/README.md

  `step`: resolution
  `network_layers`: network architecture to be passes with the following format `<ILS>_<NL>_<LS>_<OLS>`.
 Here,  `ILS` is the input layer size, NL the number of layers, LS the number of nodes per layer or layer size and `OLS` the output layer size.

 After that, the code selects an interpolation data file.
-This dataset. contains 5x points more than the original dataset for approximation.
+This dataset contains 5x points more than the original dataset for approximation.

 ### `interpolate_multiple_anns_script.sh`

-###
+This code does a similar thing as `train_multiple_anns_script.sh` for interpolations.
+On its default version, this script calls `interpolate_ann.py` for a specific architecture and a value of the step parameter (resolution).
+It then runs over all values of $\sigma$ between $0.0$  and $0.2$ with $\Delta \sigma=0.02$, over three realizations of Gaussian noise and over both activation functions $\tanh$ and Leaky_ReLU.
+The user might change the default parameters at will.

+## Step 6 `generate_dataframe_errors_interpolation.ipynb`

+This section is currently under development

-## Step 5: plot results (under development)
+## Step 7: plot results (under development)